 • To make this a quick dinner, use a cooked rotisserie chicken from the grocery store.

-• If cooking the chicken from scratch, I like to use chicken thighs because they are more flavorful, but you can use breasts as well.
+• If cooking the chicken from scratch, I like to use chicken thighs because they are more flavorful, but you can use skinless chicken breasts as well.
 Prepare any way you’d like – saute in a pan, poach, or roast in the oven, then chop.
 I typically use about 2 pounds of boneless, skinless chicken thighs for this recipe.

 • For uniform dumplings, I like to use a medium cookie scoop, which holds about 1½ tablespoons, for dropping the dough into the pot.